Hank Schrader: Part 2

-Post Breaking Bad
+Post-Breaking Bad

-During the final episodes of Better Call Saul, taking place in 2010, it is learned that Skyler used the lottery ticket that identified the location of Hank and Gomez's bodies to negotiate a deal with authorities.
+During the final episodes of Better Call Saul, taking place in 2010, it is revealed that Skyler was successful in making a deal with the prosecutor and that the bodies of Hank and Gomez were successfully recovered.
 In the final episode, Marie accuses Saul of enabling Walter and the events that led to Hank's murder.
-During his trial a repentant Saul forgoes the deal and confesses the full extent of his involvement in Walt's drug empire and acknowledges the role he played in causing the deaths associated with Walt including Hank and Gomez, shocking both Marie and Gomez's widow Bianca but giving them final closure.
+During his trial, a repentant Saul forgoes a plea deal and confesses the full extent of his involvement in Walt's drug empire.
+Acknowledging the role he played in causing the deaths of those associated with Walt, including Hank and Gomez, Saul shocked the courtroom but gave Marie and Blanca closure in their husbands' deaths.

 Casting and creation

 Prior to being cast in Breaking Bad, Dean Norris had a history of being typecast as law enforcement and military type characters.
 Norris reasons "I guess you have a certain look, it's kind of an authoritative law enforcement-type look, and that look is certainly the first thing that people cast you with before you get a chance to do some acting."
 Vince Gilligan had talked to an actual DEA agent about creating Hank's character.